20n/act/wikiServices/README.md

 $ sbt "runMain act.installer.reachablesexplorer.PatentFinder -c reachables_${today}"
 ```

-This expects a collection of patent indexes to live at `/mnt/shared-data/Mark/patents`.
+This expects a collection of patent indexes to live at `data/patents` (containing subdirs such as `2005.index` -- `2014.index`).
 An alternative path can be
 specified on the command line.

 ### Dot File Rendering ###